behnazkhoshnood/good-cook-ms3/README.md

 6. Run the application.

 ## **Credits**
 ### **Content**

-All recipes currently on the page have all been added from google.
+All recipes currently on the page have been added from google.

 ### **Media**
-The Icons used for this project was from [Materialize](https://materializecss.com/ "Materialize").
+All recipe images currently on the page have been added from google.

 ### **Recipe Images**
 All images used on the page are linked below: